Nonplanar multi-tree insertion #

 Below: a Perm bridge between (M + N).toList and M.toList ++ N.toList,

-and its Q.out-mapped lift to the planar level.
+and its Q.out-mapped lift to the tree level.
 Used by

 insertionMultiset_add_host to bridge (A + B).toList.map Q.out with the